Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 Lessons About Morality

-The Gruesome Ten Courts of Hell (十殿阎罗)
+The Gruesome Hell's Museum (十殿阎罗)

-For visitors with children, you might want to check out the displays before allowing your kids near them.
-Some of the hellish scenes are absolutely the stuff of nightmares.
-The following images should give you an idea of what to expect.
+For visitors with children, you might thus want to check out the displays before allowing your kids near them; some of the hellish scenes are absolutely the stuff of nightmares.
+The following images should also give you an idea of what to expect.

 Haw Par Villa Opening Hours

-Haw Par Villa is open daily from 9 am to 7 pm, with last entry at 6 pm.
+Haw Par Villa is open daily from 9 am to 10 pm, with last entry at 9.30 pm.

 To reach the park, take the MRT (subway) Circle Line to Haw Par Villa station (CC25).
-Leave the station using Exit A. From there, the entrance to the park is but a one minute’s walk away.
+Leave the station using Exit A. From there, the entrance to the park is but a minute’s walk away.

-© 2016 Kuan Leong Yong
+© 2016 Ced Yong